airbus-seclab/c-compiler-security/secure_c_compilation.md

 * `-Wconversion`: Warn for implicit type conversions that may change a value.
 * `-Wtraditional-conversion`: Warn of prototypes causing type conversions different from what would happen in the absence of prototype.
 * `-Wshift-overflow=2`: Warn if left shift of a signed value overflows.
+* `-Wcast-qual`: Warn about casts which discard qualifiers.

 Those are not really security options per se, but will catch some logical errors: